RouterRoidz/WiiU-SWKBD-scripts/README.md

 # WiiU-SWKBD-scripts
 ## This method is considered obsolete in favor of Ro's Wii U custom keybord which works everywhere and is permanent.
 Updated Video link is [here](https://www.youtube.com/watch?v=DtZPjN-st8o), however it imposes a brick risk if installed the wrong way.
 Scripts will continue to be created here for those who prefer this method, which is safer (does not involve editing critical system files)

-### If you prefer to use Ro's Permament custom keyboard, Tiramisu or CBHC (Coldboot Haxchi) is a MUST since you'll need to Autoboot Mocha CFW.
+### If you prefer to use Ro's Permament custom keyboard, Tiramisu or CBHC (Coldboot Haxchi) is a MUST since you'll need to Autoboot CFW for the file to work.
 If you install Ro's custom keyboard without either of those, you'll BRICK!

 #
 ### Loadiine.ovh is down.
 If you want to use these scripts on Friends List, Miiverse or Mii Maker, use this site on your Wii U - https://55xhax.ml/